mozumder/HTML6/README.md

 ---------

 [Introduction](https://github.com/mozumder/HTML6/blob/master/INTRODUCTION.md)
- - A quick why and how with rough examples.
+ - A quick why and how with rough examples and ideas.

 [Quickstart - Blog](https://github.com/mozumder/HTML6/blob/master/Quickstart%20-%20Blog.md) _currently empty_
- - Just want to make a single-page app blog?
+ - Just want to make a single-page-app blog?
 Use this document.

 [More Scenarios](https://github.com/mozumder/HTML6/blob/master/More%20Scenarios.md) _currently empty_
  - This document contains a bunch of examples to use in the real world.